Definition of terrorism: U.S. Department of Defense

-The U.S. Department of Defense recently changed its definition of terrorism.
+The U.S. Department of Defense issued a definition of terrorism in 2010.
 Per Joint Pub 3-07.2, Antiterrorism, (24 November 2010), the Department of Defense defines it as "the unlawful use of violence or threat of violence to instill fear and coerce governments or societies.
 Terrorism is often motivated by religious, political, or other ideological beliefs and committed in the pursuit of goals that are usually political."

-The new definition distinguishes between motivations for terrorism (religion, ideology, etc.) and goals of terrorism ("usually political").
+The definition distinguishes between motivations for terrorism (religion, ideology, etc.) and goals of terrorism ("usually political").
 This is in contrast to the previous definition which stated that the goals could be religious in nature.

 U.S. Federal Emergency Management Agency

-The U.S. Federal Emergency Management Agency (FEMA) contains a definition of terrorism, which reads:
+In 2014, the U.S. Federal Emergency Management Agency (FEMA) said that:

 Terrorism is the use of force or violence against persons or property in violation of the criminal laws of the United States for purposes of intimidation, coercion, or ransom.
-Terrorists often use threats to: